Assignment 5: Keyboard and Simple Shell

 • implementations of the ps2.c keyboard.c and shell.c library modules

-• comprehensive tests for all modules in test_keyboard_shell.c
+• unit tests for all modules in test_keyboard_shell.c

 • README.md (possibly empty)